kanaka/mal/process/guide.md

   (closed over from outside) as the second argument.
 The result of the `EVAL` call is returned.
 This simple but powerful addition allows your program to treat mal data as a mal program.
-For example, you can now to this:
+For example, you can now do this:
 ```
 (def! mal-prog (list + 1 2))
 (eval mal-prog)